 After markets began to collapse in 2007, banks began to move quickly to sell assets at fire-sale prices to fund withdrawals.
-Eventually when banks could no longer fund these withdrawals, they were declared insolvent.
+Eventually, when banks could no longer fund these withdrawals, they were declared insolvent.
 Since then, policymakers and regulators have passed legislation, such as Dodd-Frank, that does not address the issues central to the problem.

 Intense political disapproval stemming from the bailouts has led policymakers to implement actions in Dodd-Frank that hinder the Fed’s ability to act in a crisis.
 This inability to act by the federal government is presumably supposed to reduce risk and moral hazard.

-“Until we find a way to put short-term debt back to work, the recovery will remain slow and unemployment will remain high.”
+“Until we find a way to put short-term debt back to work, the recovery will remain slow, and unemployment will remain high.”
 Simply demanding more equity to backstop bank losses and diverting equity to underwrite risk elsewhere will not decrease unemployment or put precious savings to work.

-Economic policies such as lowering marginal tax rates on successful risk taking will allow investors to accumulate equity and spur innovation.
+Economic policies such as lowering marginal tax rates on successful risk-taking will allow investors to accumulate equity and spur innovation.

-Increasing banks ability to foreclose on homeowners in default would curb the damage done by delinquent homeowners.
+Increasing banks’ ability to foreclose on homeowners in default would curb the damage done by delinquent homeowners.
 As previously mentioned, heavy scrutiny should be placed on banks for borrowing skittish short-term capital to fund securitizing risky assets.
 Instead of placing blame on fraudulent lending, credit ratings, and incentive schemes, citizens should question why sub-prime home ownership was cheered while it was overinflating our economy.

 The most far-reaching proposal to prevent a run on banks would be for the federal government to sell mandated insurance to financial institutions.
 The reliability of explicit government responses would provide transparency in the markets while decreasing unnecessary risk.
 To maintain proper accountability, the government should also sell a portion to the public.

 To this point since the Financial Crisis, all policymakers have accomplished is forcing banks to idle short-term funds, resulting in lack-luster investment and high unemployment.
 Increasing capital requirements only wastes more precious equity, while failing to solve the issues at heart.
-Politicizing opposition to necessary government bailouts also reduces the dependability of the government, and forces banks to hold back from taking profitable risk.
+Politicizing opposition to necessary government bailouts also reduces the dependability of the government and forces banks to hold back from taking the profitable risk.

 Although lower marginal taxes on those who shoulder risk to spur the economy would undoubtedly benefit consumers/wage earners, the majority of the gains fall in the lap of the wealthiest Americans.
 Therefore, are we not better off heavily taxing the rich to redistribute income to the most unfortunate among us?
 Or should we continue to grow prosperity through capturing the upside of successful investment?

-If the tradeoff was between fruitless consumption by the rich or helping feed the poor, the answer would be simple.
+If the tradeoff were between fruitless consumption by the rich or helping feed the poor, the answer would be simple.
 But that is hardly the case.
 The wealthiest Americans consume only 60 percent of their income, while 40 percent is invested in a valuable way that also benefits everyone.
-“The top 5 percent of income earners, for example pay close to 50 percent of all federal taxes.”
+“The top 5 percent of income earners, for example, pay close to 50 percent of all federal taxes.”

 The income invested by the wealthy is far more at risk of capturing value from investments than the gains that society benefits from.
 One form of this benefit is the so-called buyer’s surplus that is gained because of innovation that captures value for consumers well above the price attached to products.

 Although the poor capture disproportionately less value from investment, the publicized 44 million people in poverty is a poor indicator of those who are supposedly disenfranchised.
-Of this 44 million, 16 million are children and almost 19 million do not work at all.
-As a proportion of all people in the United States, hardly any one that works full-time lives in poverty.
+Of this 44 million, 16 million are children, and almost 19 million do not work at all.
+As a proportion of all people in the United States, hardly anyone that works full-time lives in poverty.
 Thus, the majority of these people are net benefiters of the government while providing no benefit to the economy even though they are capable of doing so.

 It is also extreme to believe that consumption by wealthy individuals is invaluable to society.